ticklepoke/metacircular-js/README.md

 ## Running

-The project can be run by editing the `SOURCE_CODE` variable in `/index.ts`.
+The project can be run by specifying an input Javascript file to be evaluated.
 Valid Javascript is supported according to the semantics below.
-There are future plans to support reading file inputs or a repl style input.

 ### Install dependencies